 July 14, 1924.
-Mr. George A. Wood, Commander Missouri Division.
-Sons of Veterans, U. S. A., 2809 Linwood Blvd., Kansas City, Mo.
-My Dear Commander:
+Mr. George A Wood, Commander Missouri Division.
+Sons of Veterans II.
+S. A., 2809 Linwood Blvd., Kansas City, Mo.

-In enclose you two communications addressed to the Com-

-mander of Camp 5, St. Louis, Mo., briefed and for passage through to said Camp as indicated by the endorsements noted thereon, which you will sign in passage.
+My Dear Commander: In actose you two communications addressed to the Commander of Camp 5, St. Louis, Mo., briefed and for passage mander of Camp of Daysage through to said Camp as indicated by the endorsements noted thereon, which you will sign in passage.

-The one indicates papers sent direct to me in the nature of an appeal from Camp 5 from the action of your recent Encamp. ment in retaining a certain Wm.
-Schumacher as an accredited member of your Encampment when doubts as to his eligibility exists.
+The one indicates papers sent direct to me in the nature of an appeal from Camp 5 from the action of your recent Encamp ment in retaining a certain Wm.
+Schumacher as an accredit member of your Encampment when doubts as to his eligibility exists.
 You are no doubt aware that even though a person might be taken into membership, in case of subsequent proven error in record, such person cannot remain in the Order.
 When such a question arises it is the duty to establish the correctness. in which every person interested should co-operate.